-5. Weapons and Explosives
+4. Weapons and Explosives

-a.
-No weapons shall be permitted in the Courthouse except those carried by court security officers or as defined in Section b. below.

-b.
-Law enforcement officers acting within the scope of their employment as a witness or on official business shall be allowed to carry their official side arm within the Courthouse.
-(See also Section 3 of this rule)

-c.
-In all cases, law enforcement officers who are parties to a judicial proceeding as a plaintiff, defendant, witness, or interested party outside of the scope of their employment shall not be permitted to carry their official sidearm within the Courthouse.
-(See also Section 3 of this rule)
+No weapons shall be permitted in the Courthouse except those carried by Hamilton County court security officers, judges, Hamilton County Probation Officers, or by law enforcement officers acting within the scope of their employment.
+Any court security officer, Probation Officer, or law enforcement officer who is a party to a judicial proceeding as a plaintiff, defendant, witness, or interested party outside of the scope of their employment shall not bring weapons, including but not limited to their official firearm, within the Courthouse.

-d.
-No person entering or while on Courthouse property shall carry or possess explosives or items intended to be used to fabricate an explosive or incendiary device, either openly or concealed, except for official business.
+No person entering the Courthouse shall carry or possess explosives or items intended to be used to fabricate an explosive or incendiary device except for official business.